United to Reverse Biodiversity Loss by 2030 for Sustainable Development

 And despite all the hype, there’s no significant uptick in interest from the public.

-Most people are struggling with the consequences of the pandemic along with the immediacies of life.
-Their list of priorities has the environment as a mid-table club unlikely to ever feature in the playoffs.
+Most people are struggling with rising living costs, baggage from the pandemic, and the immediacies of life.
+Their list of priorities has the environment as a mid-table sports team unlikely to ever feature in the playoffs.

 There is an insect apocalypse going on, a symptom of the sixth mass extinction